-The Quran confirms Jesus is the Prophet of God, the Messiah who was born of a Virgin mother.
+The Quran confirms Jesus is the Messiah, the annointed one.
+It describes Jesus as a Prophet of God, who was born of a Virgin mother.
 It declares Jesus to be the Word of God, and the Spirit of God, and the Messenger of God.

 The Quran also praises God for having a son.
 "Glory be to Him that He have for Him a son".
 4:171